 Mozzarella is the obvious choice here.
 I grab the Whole Milk Mozzarella for $4.99 a pound (it comes in 1 pound portions).
 There are other cheeses I do like better for pizza like Brick and Tuma but they aren't carried at Trader Joe's.
 Both those cheese melt just like Mozzarella but they have more flavor to them.

 Pick up some Parmigiano Reggiano or Pecorino Romano to grate on top of your pizza.
-If you don't make your own crust, the french baguette or ciabatta (try the Everything Ciabatta Rolls for individual pizzas) that you find at TJ's can make for a tasty crust.
+If you don't make your own crust, the French baguette or ciabatta (try the Ciabatta Rolls for individual pizzas) that you find at TJ's can make for a tasty crust.

 Cheddar, Jack, or Mozzarella, or any combination of those is the best I recommend for homemade Enchiladas.